kongchen1992/16623_final_project/README.md

 # Final Projection for the course 16623
 ## Title
-Using a smartphone as a 3D scanner, Chen Kong.
+Estimating Human Pose by A Few Clicks, Chen Kong.

 ## Summary
 In this project, I plan to utilize interest point detection, RANSAC and Tomasi-Kanade factorization algorithms to make a smartphone work as a 3D scanner.
 This projection is focusing on 3D reconstruction problem, more specifically Structure from Motion.